JamesAsaki/STARforge/README.md

 ### Option 1: separate peptide and MHC barcode lists

-This is usually the better fit for many-on-many libraries.
+This is for many-on-many libraries (all allele on all peptides).

 Peptide list: